alterway/wamp-polls/README.rst

 WAMP polls
 ==========

-This is a small demo of a web application with WAMP powered real time notifications.
+This is a small demo of a web application with WAMP [#wamp]_ powered real time notifications.
 Polls are updated live on any relevant page.

+.. [#wamp] `Web Asynchronous Messaging Protocol <http://wamp-proto.org/>`_.

 ------------